 Not starting a new pack right away

 It is essential to start a new pack of pills the day after finishing the previous one.
-However, sometimes a person may not have their new package yet.
-Missing a few days between packs can make the pill less effective at preventing pregnancy.
+However, a person may not always have their new pack in time.
+Missing a few days between packs can make the pill less effective in preventing pregnancy.

-According to the CDC, anyone who misses two or more pills in a row should use a backup contraceptive method or avoid sexual intercourse until they have taken the birth control pill for 7 consecutive days.
+According to the CDC, anyone who misses two or more pills in a row should use a backup birth control method or avoid sexual intercourse until they have taken the birth control pill for

 Medications that interfere with the pill

 Some medications can make the pill less effective.
-Medications include certain antibiotics, such as rifampicin, and anti-fungal drugs, such as griseofulvin.
+These medications include certain antibiotics, such as rifampicin, and antifungal drugs, such as griseofulvin.

-Other more long-term medications and supplements may also affect how well birth control pills work.
-These can include:
+Other long-term medications and supplements may also affect how well birth control pills work.
+These include:

 Birth control pills are very effective if a person takes them correctly and does not miss any pill days.
-The following tips can help prevent unintended pregnancies while taking the pill:
+People can also take steps to prevent unintended pregnancies while taking the pill.
+These include:

 - reading the packaging and following the instructions carefully